 35. We all have paper bags lying around the house.
 Make good use of them with some fun paper bag crafts.

-37. Catch a play at the Northwest Children’s Theatre.
+37. Catch an online play at the Northwest Children’s Theatre.

 38. We’ve come up with 8 fab DIY activities that will provide endless fun.

 39. Fitness for the whole family is possible in winter.
 Here’s a list of local exercise classes that you and the kids can take together.

 40. If you have little ones under two, we’ve got some great ideas on how to entertain the toddler set on these cold winter days.
 Note: many workouts have gone virtual.
 Please check with each location for virtual options until business are allowed to re-open.

 41. Go on one of these winter hikes.

 42. Kick family game night up a notch with an awesome new game.

 43. Winter days are perfect for making a mess in the kitchen – especially when that kitchen isn’t your own!
 Here are some classes in the Portland area that get kids baking and cooking.